PaddlePaddle/PaddleClas/docs/en/application/mainbody_detection_en.md

 In the mainbody detection task, we use `ResNet50vd-DCN` as our backbone for better performance.
 The config file is [ppyolov2_r50vd_dcn_365e_coco.yml](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.1/configs/ppyolo/ppyolov2_r50vd_dcn_365e_coco.yml) used for the model training, in which the dagtaset path is modified to the mainbody detection dataset.
-The final inference model can be downloaded here: [link](https://paddle-imagenet-models-name.bj.bcebos.com/dygraph/rec/models/inference/ppyolov2_r50vd_dcn_mainbody_v1.0_infer.tar).
+The final inference model can be downloaded [here](https://paddle-imagenet-models-name.bj.bcebos.com/dygraph/rec/models/inference/ppyolov2_r50vd_dcn_mainbody_v1.0_infer.tar).